 There is a wide range of impressive health benefits associated with pigeon peas, that might include their ability to stimulate growth, manage blood pressure, prevent anemia, and boost heart health.
 It may also aid in weight loss, improve digestion, strengthen the immune system, increase energy, and eliminate inflammation.

 Scientifically known as Cajanus cajan, pigeon peas are a legume.
 They belong to the Fabaceae family and are a tropical pea-like seed.
 These peas are often mixed with other grains, maize, or sorghum, or crushed into flour and used to make bread.
 The flavor is rather unremarkable, which is why they are so often mixed with other ingredients in culinary uses.
 Their benefits are undeniable which has led them to become a significant crop around the world.

 In terms of medicinal benefits, pigeon peas can thank their diverse blend of protein, minerals, vitamin, organic compounds, dietary fiber, antioxidants and other unique components, all of which impact human health in different ways.
 The plant grows easily, even in harsh conditions, dries quickly and can be stored for extended periods of time, which makes them even more desirable in certain arid regions.
-Over the centuries, these legumes have gradually gained the reputation as a health food, so let’s take a closer look at the unique health benefits of pigeon peas.

 Health Benefits of Pigeon Peas